Fisher-Price made a working Chatter phone for adults because we're all broken inside

 Baby's first "mobile" phone is now an actual mobile phone.
 The iconic Fisher-Price Chatter Telephone pull toy has been made into a working Bluetooth-connected handset for grownups.
 It still has a rainbow-colored rotary dial.
 It's got eyes that wobble when the wheels roll.
-But now, 60 years since it first was introduced to the world, you can take your business calls through the big, red plastic handset.
+But now, 60 years since it first was introduced, you can take your business calls through the big, red plastic handset.

+If you are like me and broken inside from working at home way too long, then you'll be sure to love it's many delightful surprises:

 - He speaks!
-When Chatter turns on and connects to your phone via Bluetooth (iOS and Android), and his little voice says "Hi there, good to go!"
+When Chatter turns on and connects to your phone via Bluetooth (iOS and Android), a little male voice says "Hi there, good to go!"

 - Chatter will say every number you dial as your finger rotates the wheel, providing reassurance and validation that you are a dialing master.